ManchesterBioinference/BranchedGP/README.md

 | SamplingFromTheModel| Sampling from the BGP model. |

+# Comparison to monocle-BEAM

+In the paper we compare the BGP model to the BEAM method proposed in monocle 2.
+In ```monocle/runMonocle.R``` the R script for performing Monocle and BEAM on the hematopoiesis data is included.
 # List of python library files
 | File <br> name | Description |
 | --- | --- |